What is a weather radar and its functioning?

 X-Band Radars:

-These different capabilities help meteorologists choose the best radar type for their needs.
-They can monitor large areas or study local weather closely.
+These different abilities help meteorologists pick the best radar type for their needs.
+They can watch big areas or look closely at local weather.

 Transforming Raw Radar Data into Usable Information

-Once radar systems collect data, special software changes raw signals into visual maps or charts.
-Meteorologists can then interpret these.
-Advanced algorithms sort different types of rainfall, like rain, snow, or ice.
-They also give extra information about wind speed and direction.
-This processed information allows for accurate predictions of both current weather and future developments.
+Once radar systems gather data, special software turns raw signals into visual maps or charts.
+Meteorologists can then read these.
+Advanced algorithms sort different types of rainfall, such as rain, snow, or ice.

 Challenges and Limitations of Radar Technology